 The start of a new year is a time for self reflection and along with it perhaps a desire to do something new with your career.
 Maybe you are considering becoming a Junior Database Administrator (DBA)?

-Acquiring your very first role as a Junior DBA is no easy feat.
+Acquiring your very first role as a Junior DBA is not easy.
 Just browse any one of the many job sites advertising SQL Server DBA job vacancies you will quickly come to realise that almost all Junior positions list a number of years of SQL Server experience as a necessary requirement.